rasikamahindrakar18/Tasl_3-SQL-for-Data-Analysis/README.md

 ## 📈 Key Insights:
 - Mobile users generate higher average order values.
-- Organic search brings the highest number of sessions.
 - A small percentage of customers contribute to the majority of sales.

 ## 🔗 Submission: